LuisMonroig/Client-Server_FTP_Programs/python_libraries_for_FTP_review.md

 This allows us for example to use app = QApplication(sys.argv) instead of app = QtWidgets.QApplication(sys.argv).

 The Qt framework has an desktop app that allows users to design UI and preview them with drag and drop features and can latter convert all the design into python code.
-After converting the desgin to python code you can edit the code to imporve the design further and add other details.
+After converting the design to python code you can edit the code to improve the design further and add other details.
 The command pip install PyQt5Designer mentioned before already installs this desktop app for you.
 The tricky part know is to find it in you computer.

 The following images provide a good place to look for to find this desktop app: